surifirstpin/biplus_documentation/docs/How to Browse Dashboard.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/35a4b17268dcc549813d9dcac60570169e5da758/images/browse_dash1.png)

- To open a  dashboard  click on  dashboard name in the list and it will display set of options as described below,
+ To open a  dashboard  click on  dashboard name ( **Eg**: Employee Salary Report) in the list and it will display set of options as described below,

 **6. Filter** section available on top left of the  dashboard  screen, displays already existing filters in a report.